aniket-kes/csi-hackathon-nft/README.md

 **NFT MARKETPLACE**

-Run on your system by rynning two commands in split terminal.
+Run on your system by running two commands in split terminal.

 1. `npx hardhat node`
 2. `npm run dev`